stevekutz/hooks_todo_exp/README.md

 # A full CRUD todo list using controlled components managed using hooks and react-select
-##  Updatable controlled components(input & select) are part of each todo list item.
+###  Updatable controlled components(input & select) are part of each todo list item.
-  - ## The input field is is preset to match the current `todo item description text`.
+- ### The input field component is preset to match the current todo item description text.
-  - ## A traditional select component is used to reset the `todo priority level: Low, Medium, High`
+- ### A traditional select component is used to reset the todo priority level:
+    - Low, Medium, High.

-- ## Using native select components additonal logic for features such as  resetting the dropdown to a default message as opposed to the default select option.
+- ### A Select component via the react-select dependency is used defining task priority in task creation.
+This allows for advanced features such as providing a default select message as opposed to a default select option.

-- ## Using hooks help manage the state of each todo task item so that the controlled components can be updated independently.
-Update buttons are `disabled` unless the ucrrent task is actively being updated.
+- ### Using hooks help manage the state of each todo task item so that the controlled components can be updated independently.
+Update buttons are disabled unless the ucrrent task is actively being updated.

-- ## ReduxDevTools functionality with hooks is made simple with the 'reinspect' dependency.
+- ### ReduxDevTools functionality with hooks is made simple with the reinspect dependency.